artsgard/socioregister/README.md

 ### DB Initialization

-Db initialization is a tricky thing but essential when frequently changing to different environments, using Spring Profiles.
+Db initialization is a tricky thing but essential when frequently deploying and changing to different environments, using Spring Profiles.
 DB and data initialization works differently for each db-vendor (Postgres, Oracle, Mysql etc.).
 Next read what I know about it, when using jpa, which I am learning very much by trail and error:

 	1) each different DB-type, H2, Postgres etc, has their own query and hibernate dialects.